Michael T. Benson: Coastal Carolina University

 Boulevard (with a Phase II addition of a Center for the Arts).

-On February 21, 2025 local Myrtle Beach news outlets published a story stating the Benson would be leaving CCU to become president of West Virginia University.
+On February 21, 2025, local Myrtle Beach news outlets published a story stating the Benson would be leaving CCU to become president of West Virginia University.
 He was replaced by James J. Winebrake on July 7, 2025.

 West Virginia University

 On July 15, 2025, Benson officially began his presidency at West Virginia University.
-Benson based his decision to come to WVU on the opportunity to lead an R1 (very high research activity) university with powerhouse athletics and a renowned academic medical center.
+Benson based his decision to come to WVU on the opportunity to lead an R1 (very high research activity) university, a renowned academic medical center.

 He promised to become acquainted with the state of West Virginia and its people by visiting all 55 counties within his first year on the job.
 Not even three months into the role, Benson passed the halfway point, touching through 28 counties as of September 26, 2025.

 Benson has tapped into local WVU and Morgantown traditions and landmarks early on: In September 2025, he announced Hope Gas would sponsor improvements for the iconic WVU Water Tower on the Evansdale area of campus.
 Additions to the Tower will include the installation of LED lighting — designed by City Neon — around the Flying WV logo.
-Weeks later, Benson announced during his first State of the University address that the iconic Woodburn Hall would be relit for the holidays, a years-long tradition that stopped around 2015.
+Weeks later, Benson announced during his first State of the university address that the iconic Woodburn Hall would be relit for the holidays, a years-long tradition that stopped around 2015.

 In that same address, Benson revealed that WVU earning membership in the prestigious Association of American Universities would be one of the primary goals of his presidency.
 “I believe WVU belongs in the group of 71 universities that are on the leading edge of innovation, scholarship, and solutions that contribute to scientific progress, economic development, security, and well-being,” Benson said.
 “This will be a challenge, but it’s one we can take on together as Mountaineers."

 In November 2025, Benson unveiled his Strategic Compass, which includes five priorities — education, discovery, health, service, and experiences — with foundational areas to accelerate institutional success in people and culture, finance, core infrastructure, and institutional reputation.

-All are united by five guiding principles centered on “Let’s Go!” — the University’s rallying cry.